1 year part-time

 This course provides arts leaders and managers with vital skills in managing arts and cultural organisations, facilities and programs.
 Students develop the ability to build relationships with audiences, and to tackle common industry challenges.

-You’ll be taught by staff with extensive practical experience in management and leadership in the arts and cultural sectors.
-Take advantage of the opportunity to engage with industry representatives, and be exposed to the work of cutting edge practitioners.
+You will be taught by staff with extensive practical experience in management and leadership in the arts and cultural sectors.
+Through this study you will be able to engage with industry representatives, and be exposed to the work of cutting edge practitioners.

 On completion of the Graduate Certificate, students are able to enter the Master or Graduate Diploma of Business (Arts and Cultural Management).Read More VIEW INTERNATIONAL COURSE INFORMATION